18F/uswds-jekyll/README.md

-account# Info specific to SCINet Website Development
+# Info specific to SCINet Website Development

 These are the instructions for how to contribute to the scinet webpage if you have been contacted to contibute.